-- a.
-Hgb A1c of $\leq 8$ or documentation of improving control; - b.
-Documented conservative wound care for $\geq 4$ weeks; - c.
+- c.
 Wound is without evidence of osteomyelitis or nidus of infection; - 2.
-Venous stasis ulcer (VSU) or venous leg ulcers (VLU), all of the following: - a.
-A chronic, non-infected ulcer VSU or VLU has failed to respond to documented conservative wound-care measures for $\geq 4$ weeks with documented compliance; - b.
+Venous stasis ulcer or venous leg ulcers (VSU or VLU), all of the following: - a.
+A chronic, non-infected ulcer VSU or VLU has failed to respond to documented conservative wound-care measures for ≥ 4 weeks with documented compliance; - b.
 Completed assessment includes: - i.
 History (prior ulcers, thrombosis risks); - ii.
 Physical exam (edema, skin changes); - iii.
-ABI (Ankle-Brachial Index) and duplex scan to confirm Clinical-Etiology-Anatomy-Pathophysiology (\CEAP); - c.
-If VLU is present, a venous duplex ultrasound has been completed to assess saphenous vein incompetency/venous reflux and contributory superficial ulcer bed perforators; - 3.
+ABI (Ankle-Brachial Index) and duplex scan to confirm Clinical-Etiology-Anatomy-Pathophysiology (CEAP); - c.
+If VLU is present, a venous duplex ultrasound has evaluated for saphenous vein incompetency/venous reflux and contributory superficial ulcer bed perforators; - 3.
 Full thickness skin-loss ulcer is the result of abscess, injury or trauma and has failed to respond to appropriate control of infection, foreign body, tumor resection, or other disease process for ≥ 4 weeks; - H. Requested applications comply with FDA guidelines for the specific product, not to exceed 10 applications or treatments; - I. Only one skin substitute will be simultaneously in place per wound episode.
-Product change within the wound episode is allowed, not to exceed the 10 application limit per wound per 12 week episode of care; - J. None of the following contraindications: - 1.
+Product change within the wound episode is allowed, not to exceed the 10 application limit per wound per 12 week period of care; - J. None of the following contraindications: - 1.
 Inadequate control of underlying conditions or exacerbating factors (e.g., uncontrolled diabetes with Hgb A1c > 8%, or no documented improvement of glucose levels in the last 4 weeks, active infection, and active Charcot arthropathy of the ulcer surface, vasculitis or continued tobacco smoking without physician attempt to affect smoking cessation); - 2.
 Known hypersensitivity to any component of the specific skin substitute graft (e.g., allergy to avian, bovine, porcine, equine products); - 3.
+Concurrent treatment with hyperbaric oxygen therapy; - 4.
 Partial thickness loss with the retention of epithelial appendages (epithelium will repopulate the deficit).